XhinLiang/xhinliang.github.io/source/_posts/uncategorized/me-and-my-game-life.md

 But it becomes more different in "Witcher 3: Wild Hunt" because it's an action role-playing game.
 I feel very comfortable playing this game in the wireless controller, and I think a wireless controller is the best way to play an action game.

-"Witcher 3: Wild Hunt" is the best fantastic game I have ever dream of.
+Honestly, "Witcher 3: Wild Hunt" may not have much innovation, but it is still the best fantastic game I have ever dream of.
 In this game, I can ride in the boundless grassland or snowfield, fight with the monster with magic and sword and crossbow, or just stroll through the stone floors of the medieval-style city.

 After playing it, I think "Witcher 3: Wild Hunt" is a veritable "AAA" game.
 Which "AAA" means "A lot of time, A lot of resources and A lot of money".
 Apparently, "Witcher 3: Wild Hunt" takes a lot from me.